Christians Using Politics to Further a Christian Agenda

 I’ve been doing the steps you mention regarding emails for about 3 years and I commend you for talking specifically to Christians about this issue.
 Keep up the good work.

+I hope this is sincere.
+A lot of us would welcome Christian voices of sanity and balanced skepticism, because many conservatives won’t listen to the facts from anyone else.
 It’s common for Christians to subject nonChristian or non-conservative positions to hyper-criticism, only to turn around and believe every lie told about Obama, liberals, moderates, scientists, atheists, pagans, Muslims, Democrats, skeptics, the poor, single mothers, gays, environmentalists, feminists, civil libertarians, teachers, psychologists, historians, public schools, colleges, government workers, the unemployed, the under-employed, those needing Medicare or Medicaid, immigrants, foreigners, and any remaining Christians who don’t live their lives in fear and anger of the groups mentioned above.